 The Board’s Posture

+The board’s posture towards a crisis is defined as how it thinks about the crisis.
 When crisis strikes, it is easy to feel overwhelmed and paralyzed into inaction by everything you don’t know or can’t control.
 Directors must shake off these feelings and take control of their thinking so they can see opportunities and make good decisions.
 Here are three ideas to help you regain control: